shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/resetup-project-with-sg-desktop.md

 **Alternate method**

-If you are used to using the command line to setup your project with the  `tank setup_project` command then you can add a `--force` argument to the end of the command to allow you to setup a previously setup project without following the manual steps listed above.
+If you are used to using the command line to setup your project with the  `tank setup_project` command then you can add a `--force` argument to the end of the command.
+This allows you to setup a previously setup project without following the manual steps listed above.

     tank setup_project --force"